-The Holder of the Environmental Authorisation submitted a third amendment application requesting another extension, however this application was rejected by the competent authority based on the fact that their previous decision included advised the Holder that no further extensions will be granted.
-The Holder appealed the DEDEATs decision to turn down their extension request and the Appeals Directorate decided in favour of the Holder allowing them to continue with a Part 2 Amendment Application.
-The Environmental Authorisation remains valid until such time as the Amendment Application process is concluded.
+The Holder of the Environmental Authorisation submitted a third amendment application requesting another extension, however this application was rejected by the competent authority based on the fact that their previous decision advised the Holder that no further extensions will be granted.

+The Holder appealed the DEDEATs decision to turn down their extension request and the Appeals Directorate decided in favour of the Holder allowing them to continue with a third application for extension.